-Douglass Community Center Current Project Area Assessment Report (DOEE DPR II - Design and Build 4 LID Sites) identifies existing site conditions that could influence the selected Best Management Practice (BMP) designs.
-There are several factors noted that could have a significant impact upon the original designs anticipated for this location.
+The Douglass Community Center Design Report (DOEE DPR II - Design and Build 4 LID Sites) identifies existing site conditions that have influenced the selected Best Management Practice (BMP) designs.
+There are several factors noted that have had a significant impact upon the original designs selected for this location.

 During the Kick-Off meeting site visit, DPR informed DOEE and NRD that the proposed stormwater improvements should be shifted away from the central area of the site (where the Community Center and pool are located), due to plans for a major redevelopment of the site.
-As a result, attention was shifted to the western side of the site, which is currently expected to remain basically unchanged during the upcoming construction.
+As a result, attention was shifted to the western side of the site.

-Recommended improvements include the redesign and reconstruction of the existing bioretention basin by the basketball court.
-Replacing the existing concrete swale with a grass swale to divert runoff from the basketball court into this new bioretention basin located where the previous bioretention basin would provide a significant benefit.
+Improvements include the redesign and reconstruction of the existing bioretention basin by the basketball court.
+Replacing the existing concrete swale with a grass swale to divert runoff from the basketball court into this new bioretention basin (located where the previous bioretention basin was) will provide a significant benefit.

 An evaluation of the potential benefits of subsoiling at the baseball field indicated both surface and subsoils are severely compacted across the entire field.
-As a result, the longterm stormwater benefits of subsoiling/decompaction for this area are unclear.
-Further evaluation is recommended.
+As a result, the long-term stormwater benefits of subsoiling/decompaction for this area were determined to be unclear.
+Further evaluation was recommended.

-As part of this assessment, several maintenance issues were noted with the existing stormwater piping system, resulting in ponding on the site near the baseball field and overflow of concentrated runoff to the public alleyway adjacent to the site.
+As part of the initial site assessment, several maintenance issues were noted with the existing stormwater piping system, resulting in ponding on the site near the baseball field and overflow of concentrated runoff to the public alleyway adjacent to the site.

-Overall, there appear to be cost-effective stormwater improvement opportunities available that should not create a conflict with upcoming DPR redesigns for the primary areas of the site.
+Overall, there are cost-effective stormwater improvement opportunities that will not create a conflict with upcoming DPR redesigns for the primary areas of the site.